 At Writopia Lab, Danielle Sheeler (MSW’19) has created an innovative narrative therapy program for youth.

 It’s late afternoon, and inside a nondescript building on the Upper West Side, children are settled on couches in a homey, casual room outfitted with donated furniture.
 Their writing teacher encourages them to reflect on how they came to be here.
 What personal journey led them to this after-school program?
 Soon, each of them will have a chance to tell their story.

 Danielle Sheeler runs creative writing workshops and narrative therapy workshops at the Manhattan branch of Writopia Lab, a New York City-based nonprofit whose mission is “to foster joy, literacy, and critical thinking” through writing.
 A 2019 graduate of the School of Social Work, Sheeler was already working for Writopia when she entered Columbia’s MSW program.
-Designing a new course in narrative therapy counted as part of her field work.
+Designing a new course in narrative therapy counted as part of her practicum work.

 Before coming to Writopia, Sheeler was an experienced teacher of writing—and was also a produced playwright with a masters in Humanities and Social Thought from New York University’s interdisciplinary Draper Program.
 But she now thinks she has found her true calling in narrative therapy—a method that combines her love of writing and teaching with her passion for helping young people tell, write, and rewrite their own stories in ways that can help them better their lives.